Chain-in-Tree: Back to Sequential Reasoning in LLM Tree Search: Related Work

 \paragraph{LLM Inference via Tree Search (LITS).} A growing line of work has explored performing LLM inference through tree-search (LITS) \citep{hao-etal-2023-reasoning, yao2023tree}.
 Following the unified view of \citet{li2025a}, these frameworks can be cast into a Markov Decision Process (MDP), where backbone LLMs are profiled into three main roles: (1) \textbf{Policy}: generative LLMs produce candidate actions $a_t$ (e.g., reasoning steps) given a state $s_t$ (e.g., the task with prior steps).
 This usage traces back to the ReAct paradigm \citep{yao2023react}; (2) \textbf{Reward model}: either using generative LLMs to score candidate steps \citep{yao2023tree, hao-etal-2023-reasoning} or employing dedicated non-generative/fine-tuned models \citep{dai2025process, luo2025improve}; (3) \textbf{Transition model}: explicitly predicting the next state $s_{t+1}$ and its confidence $r_\text{conf}$ when $a_t$ is executed (e.g., RAP \citep{hao-etal-2023-reasoning}), or more commonly, updating the state by concatenating new thoughts (e.g., ToT \citep{yao2023tree}, ReST-MCTS \citep{zhang2024restmcts}), in which case $r_\text{conf}=1$.
 Our experiments span both types of reward models and both explicit and concatenation-based transition models, demonstrating that CiT is broadly compatible across frameworks.

-\paragraph{Reducing Redundant Branching.} Our chaining mechanism is conceptually related to prior ideas that aim to reduce search complexity by avoiding unnecessary branching.
-Our chaining mechanism is conceptually related to \emph{macro-operators} in automated planning, which collapse sequences of primitive operators into a single higher-level action \citep{chrpa2022planning}.

-Another concurrent work is \citet{li2025entropy}, who proposed branching-on-demand in beam search decoding based on entropy over token-level probability distributions.
+\paragraph{Tree Search Efficiency} \red{Broadly, prior work on improving tree-search efficiency for LLMs can be grouped into two orthogonal and complementary directions.} The first direction, to which \textbf{CiT} belongs, performs \emph{search-level control} by reducing unnecessary branching or reasoning steps. \red{One concurrent line of work} is \citet{li2025entropy}, who proposed branching-on-demand in beam search decoding based on entropy over token-level probability distributions.
 While the high-level motivation is similar—branching only when necessary—the setting is fundamentally different.
-Their method operates at the token level in traditional sequence generation tasks such as machine translation and speech recognition \cite{sutskever2014sequence}, where beam search has long been standard.
-In contrast, our work addresses LLM reasoning and planning in LITS frameworks under a general MDP formulation, where states and actions correspond to semantically meaningful reasoning steps.
-Branching necessity in CiT is evaluated by clustering candidate actions into equivalence classes and measuring consistency, making it directly applicable to reasoning and planning tasks rather than token-level decoding.
+Their method operates at the token level in traditional sequence generation tasks such as machine translation and speech recognition \citep{sutskever2014sequence}, where beam search has long been standard. \red{FETCH \citep{wang-etal-2025-dont} tackles a related but different decision problem.
+It assumes that branching has already occurred at the current depth and reduces redundant search by merging semantically similar child nodes via embedding-based clustering.
+In contrast, CiT decides whether branching should occur in the first place by estimating the Branching Necessity (BN) at the current node, potentially skipping the entire expansion and continuing with a single chained trajectory.}

+\red{A second direction focuses on improving \emph{intra-step efficiency} under mandatory branching through neural-network-level optimizations, such as speculative execution \citep{wang-etal-2025-seed} and prefix-aware tree attention \citep{yao2025deft}.
+These methods primarily target reductions in GPU memory footprint and execution overhead at the expansion step, which is not the focus of the first direction (see Appendix~\ref{app:eval_metrics} for details).}